 The 1099-K is a purely informational form that summarizes the activity of your account and is designed to assist you in reporting your taxes.
 The amount reported on the 1099-K is based on the date of contribution(s).

 Before we can send your 1099-K form, we will ask you to complete a W-9 tax form with your name, address and Tax Identification Number (TIN).
-Campaign owners who have satisfied both the criteria above will receive a form 1099-K by mail and email, either from Indiegogo, Stripe, or Paypal, depending on the processor of your funds.
+Campaign owners who have satisfied the criteria above will receive a form 1099-K by mail and email, either from Indiegogo or Stripe, depending on the processor of your funds.

 What is a W-8?